twolfson/grunt-spritesmith/README.md

 https://github.com/twolfson/spritesheet-templates

 ## Breaking changes in 5.0.0
 We are normalizing sprite variables even further to convert any non-alphanumeric/non-dash/non-underscore character to a delimiter character (e.g. `-`).
-This allows us to support naming sprites with `@2x` suffixes, to prevent regressions like [#137][].
+This allows us to support naming retina sprites with `@2x` suffixes, to prevent regressions like [#137][].

 [#137]: https://github.com/Ensighten/grunt-spritesmith/issues/137